eleda77/eleda77.github.io/docs/vocab_list.md

 **snarkenfaugister** - an artisan who lovingly hand-crafts all those small, unremarkable, but necessary, little artefacts that are necessary for the full enjoyment of a busy modern life

+**snirt** - an unsuccessfully suppressed snort of laughter

+**snuggery** - a cozy or comfortable place, especially someone's private room or den

 **socko** - stunningly effective or successful

 **solmization** - a system of associating each note of a scale with a particular syllable, especially to teach singing (like solfege)

+**sooth** - truth (i.e. in sooth meaning in truth)

+**sorbent** - a substance which has the property of collecting molecules of another substance by sorption

 **sororal** - of or like a sister or sisters

+**sortilege** - the practice of foretelling the future from a card or other item drawn at random from a collection

 **sough** - (of the wind in trees, the sea, etc.) make a moaning, whistling, or rushing sound